 Interact with ServiceNow records

-This guide demonstrates how to implement a self-service action that interacts with any ServiceNow record directly from Port using synced webhooks.
-You will learn how to create, update and delete records in ServiceNow without leaving the Port UI.
+This guide demonstrates how to implement self-service actions that interact with any ServiceNow record and delete ServiceNow incidents directly from Port using synced webhooks.

 - Provide developers and managers with safe, self-serve CRUD operations on ServiceNow records.